Skwiix - Musical-Info-Advice-Support

 Picture

-The final developments in the modern design of the clarinet used in most of the world today was introduced by Hyacinthe Klosé in 1839.
-He devised a different arrangement of keys and finger holes which allow simpler fingering.
-It was inspired by the Boehm system developed for flutes by Theobald Boehm.
+The final developments in the modern design of the clarinet used in most of the world today were introduced by Hyacinthe Klosé in 1839.
+He devised a different arrangement of keys and finger holes, which allow simpler fingering.
+This arrangement was inspired by the Boehm system developed for flutes by Theobald Boehm.

 The new system took time to gain popularity as it required the player to relearn how to play the instrument.
-Gradually it became the standard, and today the Boehm system is used everywhere in the world except Germany and Austria.
+Gradually it became the standard, and today the Boehm system is used everywhere except Germany and Austria.
 These countries still use a direct descendant of the Mueller clarinet known as the Oehler system clarinet.
-Also, some contemporary Dixieland and Klezmer players continue to use Albert system clarinets, as the simpler fingering system can allow for easier slurring of notes.
+Also, some contemporary Dixieland and Klezmer players continue to use Albert system clarinets, as the more straightforward fingering system can allow for easier slurring of notes.

 Skwiix